Cannabis in New Jersey: Cannabis reform advocacy

 New Jersey United for Marijuana Reform is an advocacy coalition of "religious, civil rights, law enforcement and medical leaders" who support legalization of marijuana in the state.

 A report by New Jersey United for Marijuana Reform and New Jersey Policy Perspective, issued in 2016, concluded that if New Jersey legalized marijuana, it could generate about $300 million annually in sales tax revenue for the state.
 (The report assumed a sales tax of 25% and annual in-state marijuana sales of $1.2 billion.)

 Perennial candidate Ed Forchion – known as "NJ Weedman" – has been described by NJ.com as "one of New Jersey's best known marijuana legalization advocates."
 Since the 1990s, Forchion has advocated for marijuana-law reform in the state.
 In 2004, Forchion lost a bid to legally change his name to "NJ Weedman" after prosecutors intervened.
 Forchion has been convicted of violating New Jersey's marijuana laws several times; in 2015, the New Jersey Superior Court, Appellate Division, affirmed one of his convictions, rejecting Forchion's contention that the criminalization of marijuana violated his constitutional rights under the state and federal constitutions.

 Public opinion

-Recent public opinion polls has found that New Jersey voters are split on the issue of legalization, with proponents having a slight edge.
+Early public opinion polls has found that New Jersey voters were split on the issue of legalization, with proponents having a slight edge.
 In 2015, Rutgers Eagleton Institute of Politics conducted a public opinion poll of New Jerseyans, asking whether they supported legalizing, taxing, and regulating the use of marijuana.
 Among respondents, 33% "strongly supported" the idea, 26% "somewhat supported" the idea, 12% "somewhat opposed" the idea, and 27% "strongly opposed" the idea.
 A Reuters-Eagleton poll in 2018 showed similar results, with 58% supporting and 37% opposing the complete legalization of "the possession and personal use of recreational marijuana."

+Public opinion on cannabis in New Jersey has shifted over the years, showing an increase of support for legalization efforts as they became more prominent.
+By 2020, when the statewide referendum was soon to come, support had grown significantly.
+A Monmouth University poll conducted in 2020 reported that 62% of registered voters supported legalization.
+Years after the vote was concluded and the legalization was passed, a 2023 Rutgers showed that 63% of voters in New Jersey supported the new law.